boholder/puntgun/docs/configuration.md

 This page is describing configurations of the tool itself, i.e. the contents of [/conf/settings.yml](/conf/settings.yml).
 For all available Plan configurations, please check [the plan configuration document page](plan-configuration.md).
-The tool is using [Dynaconf](https://www.dynaconf.com/) as the configuration parsing library.
+The tool is using the [Dynaconf](https://www.dynaconf.com/) as the configuration parsing library.

 ## Loading Priority